trevorzs/Coral/README.md

 Sliders allow users to alter genetic change from one generation to the next

-Touchscreen mobile web browser compatibility (play on your phone's browser!)
+Touchscreen mobile web browser compatibility (limited on Android)

 ## Screenshots